Bartozzz/bartozzz.github.io/content/blog/pitfalls-of-barrel-files-in-javascript-modules/index.md

 ...the conclusion is the same: barrel files slow down tests.

 > The problem is that Jest has no idea where the component we’re importing is located.
 The barrel file has intentionally obfuscated that fact.
 So when Jest hits a barrel file, it must load every export referenced inside it.
 This behavior quickly gets out of hand for large libraries like `@mui/material`.
-We’re looking for a single button and end up loading hundreds of additional files.
+We’re looking for a single button and end up loading hundreds of additional files. – Steven Lemon in ["Why is My Jest Test Suite So Slow?"](https://dev.to/twynsicle/why-is-my-jest-test-suite-so-slow-1od)

 Let's run the same test suite on two modules: